 Semi-dwarf on Citation rootstock.

-Japanese Plums These varieties bloom and ripen earlier, tend and to have larger crops.
+Japanese Plums: These varieties bloom and ripen earlier, tend and to have larger crops.
 They are not generally self-pollinated and can be tricky to grow in areas with late frosts but are superb for fresh eating.
 They are the favored fresh eating varieties in the United states being larger, firmer fleshed, and rounder than European plums.
 Japanese plum trees have rougher bark, more persistent spurs, and more numerous flowers than European plums.
 They are also more precocious, disease resistant, and vigorous than European plums.
 Japanese plum flavor ranges from sweet to tart.

-Both are on Citation Rootstock which is tolerant of wet soil, induces early dormancy in dry soil, is very winter hardy, resists root knot nematodes, and produces a 12'-18' tree.
+On Citation Rootstock which is tolerant of wet soil, induces early dormancy in dry soil, is very winter hardy, resists root knot nematodes, and produces a 12'-18' tree.
 By pruning you can keep your tree at any height.
 Trees are 2 years old, and should begin to fruit in their 4th year.